EvieQ01/EvieQ.github.io/_pages/life.md

 * At last, all of the extraordinary senior who had guided me: Zhangjie,  Shu,  Ximei, Junguang,  Haixu, Baixu, ...
-  Meeting these legendary people, was like a dream to me.
-Like finally meeting my idols (I don't have one though. hhhhhh)
+  Meeting them was like a dream to me.

 ### 3. Life Pieces.